Kingfash084412/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 # 0x04.
-Python - More Data Structures: Set, Dictionary
+Python - More Data Structures: Set and Dictionary

 ## Learnt:
 - What are sets and how to use them.